Pursuit of biomarkers of brain diseases: Beyond cohort comparisons: Beyond brain-activity based biomarkers

 \subsubsection{The necessity of multimodal data}

 The problem in the brain is far more complex than in our AI model and thought experiment.
 As stated earlier, the brain is a multi-scale system and its function or dysfunction is determined by multiple levels simultaneously (Fig. \ref{fig:solution}C).
 Sampling only one level or few levels is not likely to give a correct diagnosis.
-That is, measurements of one of a few of the brain's state variables is bound to fail.
+That is, measurements of one of a few of the brain's state variables is bound to fail and outperformed by multimodal analysis; see \cite{suk2014hierarchical, luo2024multimodal} and references therein for examples of Alzheimer’s disease (AD) and mild cognitive impairment (MCI) stages detection.

 Indeed, we have focused so far on brain activity but our arguments extend to other potential biomarkers of brain diseases.
 This is not a surprise that genetic, chemical and morphological features alone are usually not sufficient to classify patients from healthy controls.
 Counter-examples are rare but there exist for example one gene diseases like Huntington's disease (HD) and the spinal muscular atrophy (SMA) \cite{rust2025elusive}.
 However, this does not mean that there is a cure: SMA has several -- especially solving this specific gene mutation -- but HD do not have any.
 On the other hand, several potential biomarkers failed in the past.
 Indeed, there are examples of 'healthy' subjects with less cortical density than patients with Dementia \cite{stern2012cognitive}.
 Similarly, it has been observed that 100s genes are implicated in Schizophrenia but each one may not explain even 1\% of the risk of the disease \cite{schizophrenia2014biological}.